 Important: when using indirect heat, always keep the lid closed to maintain the lower temperature under the hood.

 Tip: place a heavy-duty foil pan under any large meat you are grilling using indirect heat to catch the drippings (gravy, mmm-hmm) and prevent fat flare-ups.
-See below for more tips using water pans.
+See below for more tips using water pans, and check out our epic guide for more tips in general on using a charcoal grill.

 Which Foods Should I Cook Direct?
 And Which Indirect?